Eppo-exp/eppo-docs/docs/sdks/server-sdks/ruby.md

 variation = client.get_string_assignment(
   '<SUBJECT-KEY>',
   '<FLAG-KEY>',
+  '<DEFAULT-VARIATION>',
   {
     # Optional map of subject metadata for targeting.
   }
 )
 ```

+The `get_string_assignment` function takes three required and one optional input to assign a variation:

+- `subject_key` - The entity ID that is being experimented on, typically represented by a uuid.
+- `flag_key` - This key is available on the detail page for both flags and experiments.
+Can also be an experiment key.
+- `default_variation` - The variation that will be returned if no allocation matches the subject, if the flag is not enabled, if `get_string_assignment` is invoked before the SDK has finished initializing, or if the SDK was not able to retrieve the flag configuration.
+- `subject_attributes` - An optional map of metadata about the subject used for targeting.
+If you create rules based on attributes on a flag/experiment, those attributes should be passed in on every assignment call.

 The `get_string_assignment` function takes two required and one optional input to assign a variation: